Dimension Reduction for Large-Scale Federated Data: Statistical Rate and Asymptotic Inference

-} \end{theorem} \begin{remark} On the RHS of \eqref{eq: error main}, the first term is the bias term, while the second term is the variance term.
-We can see that when the number of sketches $L$ reaches the order $d/p$, the variance term will be of the same order as the bias term, which is the same as the error rate of the traditional PCA method.
-As for \eqref{eq: error VF Vk}, the first term and the second term on the RHS are the same as the bias and the variance terms in \eqref{eq: error main}, while the third term comes from the additional fast sketching.
-In fact, if we properly choose $q = \lceil\big(\log\big(\sqrt{p/d} \Delta/r_1(d)\big)\big)^{-1}\log d\rceil + 1 \le \log d$, the third term in \eqref{eq: error VF Vk} will be negligible.
-Theorem~\ref{thm: error bound} also indicates that $p$ only needs to be of order $K \vee \log d$, which significantly reduces the communication costs from $O(d^2)$ to $O\left(d(K\vee \log d)\right)$ for each server. \end{remark} Based upon Theorem~\ref{thm: error bound}, we provide the case-specific error rate for each example given in Section~\ref{sec: problem setting} in the following corollary.
-Please refer to Appendix~\ref{sec: proof prop err rates} for the proof.
+\begin{theorem} {\it Under Assumption \ref{asp: tail prob bound}, if $p \ge \max(2K, K+7)$ and $ (\log d)^{-1}\sqrt{p/d} \Delta/r_1(d)$ $\ge C$ for some large enough constant $C > 0$, we have Furthermore, under the conditions that $p \ge \max(2K, K+ 8q -1) $ and $ (\log d)^{-1}\sqrt{p/d} \Delta/r_1(d) \ge C$, there exists some constant $\eta > 0$ such that } \end{theorem} On the RHS of \eqref{eq: error main}, the first term is the bias term, while the second term is the variance term.
+When $Lp \asymp d$, the variance term will be of the same order as the bias term, which is the error rate of the traditional PCA.
+As for \eqref{eq: error VF Vk}, the first term and the second term on the RHS are the same as the bias and the variance terms in \eqref{eq: error main}, while the third term comes from the additional fast sketching. { When we further impose that $ \sqrt{p/d} \Delta/r_1(d) \ge C \log^3 d $ for some large enough constant $C > 0$, if we properly choose $q$ to be {\singlespace }the third term in \eqref{eq: error VF Vk} will be negligible.
+For $d \ge 3$, the LHS of \eqref{eq: q range} is upper bounded by $\log d /\log\log d + 3$, and hence taking $q = \lceil \log d /\log\log d + 3\rceil \lesssim \log d$ is sufficient in practice.} Based upon Theorem~\ref{thm: error bound}, we provide the case-specific error rate for each example given in Section~\ref{sec: problem setting} in the following corollary.
+The proof is deferred to Supplementary Materials~E.3.